igor-cp3/data-analytics-portfolio/Analysis of used car sales in Ukraine 2023/README.md

 - How many cars are sold in the first year of use among the top 20 best-selling new cars in Ukraine in 2023?

 ## About data
-The dataset contains information on vehicles and information on vehicle registration and re-registration transactions during 2023 in Ukraine.
+The dataset contains information about vehicles, vehicles registration and re-registration transactions during 2023 in Ukraine.
 - Data source: Ministry of Internal Affairs of Ukraine
 - Data storage location: https://data.gov.ua/dataset
 - Data type: Public